Monday, April 5, 2010

 nano /etc/php5/apache2/php.ini

-change upload_max_filesize = 16M to upload_max_filesize = 32M
+change upload_max_filesize = 16M to upload_max_filesize = 32Mchange memory_limit = 16M to memory_limit = 32M

 /etc/init.d/apache2 restart